 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-The Twitter account @Everyword sent out its first tweet on November 30th, 2007, which featured the first word in the English language, “A.” The account was created by poet and computer programmer Adam Parrish as his graduate project for the Interactive Telecommunications Program at New York University.
+The Twitter account @Everyword sent out its first tweet on November 30th, 2007, which featured the first word in the English language, “A.” The account was created by poet and computer programmer Allison Parrish as her graduate project for the Interactive Telecommunications Program at New York University.

 On October 8th, 2011, Gawker published a profile of @Everyword creator Adam Parrish titled "One Man's Quest to Tweet Every Word in the English Language."
 In it, Parrish explained his motivation for beginning the account saying:

 "It began as kind of a snarky stunt---a parody of (what I perceived to be) the needless verbosity of Twitter.
 'You like posting words on Twitter?
 Well, here's a thing that is posting EVERY word! ha HA!'"

 On April 24th, 2012, Nick Bilton wrote about @everyword in a blog post titled "The Letter “P” and the Everyword Bot," which revealed that, at the time of the writing, the account's most shared favorited tweets all began with the letter “P," possibly due to an exceptionally visible presence of profane language in them.
 However as of June 2014, the three most shared and favorited tweets are sex, weed and vagina.